CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 Configures BGP dynamic neighbors that provide BGP peering to remote neighbors within a specified range of IPv4 or IPv6 addresses for a BGP peer group.
 You can configure each range as a subnet IP address.

-After you configure the dynamic neighbors, a BGP speaker can listen for, and form peer relationships with, any neighbor that is in the IP address range and maps to a peer group.
+After you configure the dynamic neighbors, a BGP speaker can listen for, and form neighbor relationships with, any neighbor that is in the IP address range and maps to a peer group.

 ## <h>nv set vrf \<vrf-id\> router bgp dynamic-neighbor limit</h>